France rail pass

 The France Rail Pass was a railway ticket available until December 2018 for non-European residents provided by the Société Nationale des Chemins de fer Français (SNCF), or French railway.
 The France Rail Pass provided unlimited travel for non-European residents on the national rail network of France.
-The pass provided unlimited three to nine days of unlimited rail travel within one month.
-The France Rail Pass is a SNCF Voyages et Développement product for the SNCF company.
+The pass provided unlimited three to nine days of unlimited rail travel within one month and was a SNCF Voyages et Développement product for the SNCF company.

 History

 After contributing to the success of InterRail and Eurail passes, SNCF created the France Rail Pass to allow foreign tourists to discover France.